Open-Attestation/documentation-website/website/docs/verifiable-document/did/dns.md

 open-attestation dns txt-record create --public-key did:ethr:0xaCc51f664D647C9928196c4e33D46fd98FDaA91D#controller
 ```

-Take note that you need to prepend your wallet address by `did:ethr:` and append it with `#controller`.
+Take note that you need to prepend your wallet address by `did:ethr:` and append `#controller` to it.
 Indeed, open again your own DID on uniresolver (see previous step).
 Check the value of `didDocument.publicKey`.
 It should look like:

 ```json
 [